-During these years the newspaper was in its infancy, and death notices were neither numerous nor as detailed as they would later become.
+During these years the newspaper was in its infancy.
+Death notices were neither numerous nor as detailed as they would become later.

-By this time, the circulation of the newspaper more than doubled, which meant that not only was the Polish population in Chicago growing but also that more and more Poles were choosing to have death notices printed in it.
+The circulation of the newspaper had more than doubled as the Polish population in Chicago rapidly grew and more and more Poles chose to have death notices printed in it.

-If any relatives with different surnames are mentioned in a death notice, they have been listed as cross-references in the comments column.
+If any relatives with different surnames are mentioned in a death notice, they are listed as cross-references in the comments column.
 The same is true if any maiden-names (nee) or aliases (aka) are mentioned.

 A standard feature of the newspaper throughout this decade is the Notatki Reportera (Reporter’s Notes).
-Sometimes these Reporter’s Notes mention the deaths of people who never appeared in any death notice; sometimes the notes give additional details about the circumstances of the subject’s death.
+Sometimes these “Notes” mention the deaths of people who never appeared in a death notice.
+Other times they give additional details about the circumstances surrounding the death of the person.
 These entries are noted as Notatki Reportera in the comments column of the online index.

-If an death notice entry was a Zmarli this fact is noted in the comments column of the online index.
+If a death notice entry was a Zmarli, this fact is noted in the comments column of the online index.

 Users of the printed index volumes will notice a difference in the online format from what appeared in print.
 In order to maintain consistency across the multiple volumes comprising the death notice index, cross-references have been standardized as “see Surname, Given” in the comments column.